What is a life & wellness coach?

 Life coaching is the more well-known term.
 But life coaching is often times specific to career & business, where wellness coaches help to build a healthy foundation first before focusing on any of that.
 If your foundation is already solid, then we start to work on whatever else you need.
 Wellness coaches are broadly defined as "behavior change specialists".
 More specifically, I’m your partner.
-I believe that everyone already innately possesses the ability to reach any goals they set and solve almost any problem, it's just that sometimes these abilities need to be discovered and coaxed into reality.
+I believe that everyone already innately possesses the ability to reach any goals they set and solve almost any problem, it's just that sometimes these abilities need to be discovered and brought into reality.
 Each person's situation is so unique that one-on-one coaching is the ideal situation where the realization of these things takes place.
 My ultimate goal is to provide assistance in getting you to feeling good and living your best life.
 Sometimes it's simple.
 Sometimes it takes awhile.
 Let's investigate your situation together.

 What exactly do wellness coaches do?

-Why would someone want a coach?
-Accountability is likely the greatest benefit.
-As you learn then try to implement health changes in your life, there will inevitably be obstacles that present themselves in your path.
-This is where a coach can guide and help you to refocus yourself back towards the direction you want to go.
+There are many- potentially immeasurable- benefits to having someone present while you navigate through life changes.
+It is true that with any great transformation, there will inevitably be obstacles that present themselves in your path.
+This is where a coach can guide and assist you in refocusing yourself back towards the direction you want to go.
 In addition, simply having a recurring appointment on your calendar can serve as a gentle reminder of your goals.
 Life is always unfolding and changing, and having a coach to work with you through all of it can keep you on track.
 In addition, I have researched and studied, as well as practiced, many different health-promoting modalities that I often discuss in my blog, that may be of use to you.
 I’d love to teach you about some of these methods and find out which ones work for you.